uwescience/DSSG2020-Disinformation/about.md

 Maya Luetke, MSPH, is a doctoral student in the Department of Epidemiology and Biostatistics at Indiana University School of Public Health Bloomington.
 Her research focuses on the intersection of economics, infectious disease, sexual health, and gender-based violence.
 She is particularly interested in global health and has worked in several countries in Africa and Latin America.
 She is passionate about social justice and hopes to use data science methods to develop interventions that address structural inequities in the United States and abroad as well as conduct innovative and rigorous social epidemiologic research.

-## Roles or Contributions (optional, only if it makes sense to your team)

-## Where readers can find more details about the project, e.g. code, data, reports, etc.

 The code for the project can be found on the project's GitHub repository.

-The project has a WIKI page where reports and other documents can be found

 ## Acknowledgements